Analyzing Spire Global (SPIR) and Its Peers

-Spire Global (NYSE:SPIR – Get Rating) is one of 42 public companies in the “Communication services, not elsewhere classified” industry, but how does it contrast to its peers?
-We will compare Spire Global to similar companies based on the strength of its institutional ownership, valuation, risk, analyst recommendations, earnings, dividends and profitability.
+Spire Global (NYSE:SPIR – Get Rating) is one of 42 public companies in the “Communication services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Spire Global to similar companies based on the strength of its earnings, analyst recommendations, valuation, risk, institutional ownership, profitability and dividends.

 Profitability

-This table compares Spire Global and its peers’ net margins, return on equity and return on assets.
+This table compares Spire Global and its rivals’ net margins, return on equity and return on assets.

 |Net Margins